oVirt/ovirt-site/source/sla/sla-for-storage-io-bandwidth.html.md

 IO limit is tuned by a mechanism in MOM.
 For each vDisk, its IO bandwidth limit should be in range (min bandwidth limit, max bandwidth limit) which is set in engine.
 We use the following policy to automatic tuning the IO limit:

-*   MOM collects vDisk latency, io/s and bytes/s info of every vm in this host from ovirt guest agent.
+*   MOM collects vDisk io latency, io/s and bytes/s info of every vm in this host from ovirt guest agent.
 *   The average latency is calculated:

        average latency = sum of vDisk average latency/ vDisk average IO size* weight (for vDisks residing in the SD)